-Your dream vacation can quickly become a nightmare if you’re hacked on holiday.
-Imagine losing access to your device or your bank account during a trip to a foreign country.
-But even if you’re able to avoid the cybercriminals who often prey on tourists, there are still plenty of good reasons to use a VPN while traveling.
+The occurrence of unexpected cybercrime incidents while traveling may quickly turn your dream vacation into a nightmare.
+Imagine losing access to your device or bank account during a trip to a foreign country.
+Even if you know ways to avoid cybercriminals, who often prey on tourists, there are plenty of good reasons to use a VPN while traveling.

-Imagine that you’re visiting the Great Wall of China, and you want to update your social media or check the news while you’re there.
+Imagine visiting the Great Wall of China and wanting to update your social media or check the news while you’re there.
 Suddenly, you encounter another kind of wall: China’s Great Firewall.
-This phrase refers to the country’s wide-ranging internet restrictions which ban access to Western media and websites, including Facebook, Instagram, YouTube, Netflix, Twitter, and more.
+This phrase refers to the country’s wide-ranging internet restrictions, which ban access to Western media and websites, including Facebook, Instagram, YouTube, Netflix, and Twitter.

 China is not alone: Iran, Vietnam, Russia, Cuba, and many other countries censor the internet and decide what their citizens can access.

 Depending on the country in which you’re located, the prices for airline tickets, car reservations, and hotels may vary.
 If you use a VPN for traveling, you can hop between servers in different countries and find the best deals available.
 If you change your IP address with NordVPN, you can start hunting for the cheapest international flight deals.

 NordVPN offers exclusive features to enhance your cybersecurity while traveling.

 NordVPN’s Threat Protection may give you more peace of mind when traveling.
 It is a security tool that protects your devices from online threats, like malware and trackers.
 It scans your files during download, identifies looming risks, and blocks them before they reach your system.
 Threat Protection also works as an ad blocker, defends you from trackers, and stops you from landing on malicious websites.